Line-us/Line-us-Programming/README.md

 Great little app to plot your SVG files directly to Line-us.
 Available as [installers for Mac and Windows](https://github.com/ixd-hof/LineUs_SVG/releases) or [source](https://github.com/ixd-hof/LineUs_SVG) with instructions on [Michael's GitHub](https://github.com/ixd-hof/LineUs_SVG).

 ## Libraries to make programming easy
+### Official Python module for Line-us
+This is the official Line-us Python Module.
+It includes machine discovery via DNS-sd and access to all of the Line-us GCodes.
+There is a [Quickstart giude](https://lineuspythonmodule.readthedocs.io/en/latest/#quickstart) that covers the basics and also [full documentation](https://lineuspythonmodule.readthedocs.io/en/latest/) if you want to dig a bit deeper.
+It's open source so you can also [check it out on GitHub](https://github.com/Line-us/LineUsPythonModule).

 ### Javascript Library by Beardicus
 If you're thinking of writing some Javascript you should definitely check out this library as it will make your life *much* easier.
 It handles connection, queueing and all of the things you really don't want to do yourself.
 Works in the browser as well as with Node.
 Everything you need is at [Beardicus's GitHub](https://github.com/beardicus/line-us)